-Though it is temporary, this sleep issue can still have a significant effect on your well-being.
-Even just a single night of sleep loss could leave you groggy the following day, putting you at an increased risk for accidents and negative work or academic performance.
+Though it is temporary, this sleep issue can still impact well-being.
+Even just a single night of sleep loss could leave you groggy the following day, putting you at an increased risk2 for accidents and negative work or academic performance.

 What Is Transient Insomnia?

 Within these durations, there are two additional categories, primary and co-morbid.
-Primary means the sleep issue exists with no other disease, and co-morbid implies the individual's condition is present alongside another medical or mental health complication.
+Primary means the sleep issue exists with no other disease3, and co-morbid implies the individual’s condition is present alongside another medical or mental health complication4.

 What Causes Transient Insomnia?